 These might look like pinball games, but they are not.
-Before the flashing lights and flippers became popular i nthe 1970's, there were games dating dating from the 1950's which were mechanical versions of games like baseball, golf and shooting ranges.
+Before the flashing lights and flippers became popular inthe 1970's, there were games dating from the 1950's.
+They were mechanical versions of games like baseball, golf, and shooting ranges.

 Test your skills in the rifle shooting gallery.
 Shoot at moving targets.